-Most of us have said these well-meaning things at some point in our parenting journey (namely because we weren’t given the tools to handle emotion ourselves as kids) but it’s time we step up to the plate of helping our child learn how to navigate their anger, because just like my little guy needed help learning to tie his shoes or brush his teeth, he also needs help learning how to manage his anger.
+Most of us have said these well-meaning things at some point in our parenting journey (namely because we weren’t given the tools to handle emotion ourselves as kids) but it’s time we step up to the plate of helping our angry child, because just like my little guy needed help learning to tie his shoes or brush his teeth, he also needs help learning how to manage his anger.

 What you need to know before helping a child deal with anger